Utkarsh-3108/Clinic-Management-System_UM_project-3/README.md

 2. **Run the application:**

-    • (Download the zip file from my Github repoistory then extract it on Your device.)
+    • (Download the zip file from my Github repoistory then extract it on Your device).

-    • (By using `vs.code` or any other text editor add file folder to your workspace.)
+    • (By using `vs.code` or any other text editor add file folder to your workspace)

-    • (Click on `index.html` to open with live server to see the webpage and similarly open other *html files* to see other webpage.)
+    • (Click on `index.html` to open with live server to see the webpage and similarly open other *html files* to see other webpage).

-    • (You can now use the project by Creating the Account on `login page`.)
+    • (You can now use the project by clicking on the option **Creating the Account** on `login page`).

+    • (You can create account as a `Doctor` or as a `Receptionist`).

 4. **Access the application directly:**
    - Open your browser and go to `http://127.0.0.1:5500/index.html` to see login page.